Preparation and verification of tensor network states: Examples of set of operators

 By construction, we have $\left[U^A_\alpha , U^A_{\alpha'} \right] = \left[U^A_\alpha , U^B_{\beta} \right] = \left[U^B_\beta , U^B_{\beta'} \right] = 0$ for all $\alpha,\alpha',\beta,\beta'$.
 Note that we can choose $O(N)$ free parameters, corresponding to the different evolution times $\lbrace t_\alpha \rbrace_\alpha$ and $ \lbrace t_\beta \rbrace_\beta$, as many as plaquettes in the lattice.

 \textit{Bravy-type unitaries}.
-Finally, we present a more general approach, which is a generalization of the results of Bravyi et al. \cite{Bravyi2005CommutativeVO} about the characterization of commuting, local Hamiltonians in $1$D (see also \cite{Aharonov2011OnTC, schuch_commuting} for a discussion on this topic).
+Finally, we present a more general approach, which is a generalization of the results of Bravyi et al. \cite{Bravyi2005CommutativeVO} about the characterization of commuting, local Hamiltonians in $1$D (see also \cite{Aharonov2011OnTC} for a discussion on this topic).
 We will present the method for the particular case of a $2$D rectangular locality structure, but the generalization to other geometries is straightforward.

-Let us start with a state defined over a lattice, where on each site we map four virtual particles of dimension $D$ into a single physical qudit, with a physical degree of freedom $d$.
-We take the operator $\mathcal{U}_q$ that maps the virtual dimensions of site $q$ into the physical one to be unitary, such that $d=D^4$.
-Note that after the mapping into the physical degree of freedom, we can decompose the Hilbert space of one qudit $q$ as:
+Let us start with a state defined over a lattice.
+At each site, we have four virtual particles of dimension $D$, which are mapped into a single physical qudit, with a physical degree of freedom $d$.
+For a visualization see Figure \ref{fig:b_directsum}, where we associate black dots with virtual particles; the big blue circles represent the physical sites, and correspond to the vertices of the lattice.
+We denote by $\mathcal{P}: (\mathbb{C}^{d})^{\otimes 4} \mapsto \mathbb{C}^D$ the map from the virtual to the physical degrees of freedom.
+We take $\mathcal{P}$ to be unitary, which means that $d^4 = D$.

-where $q_{ul},q_{ur},q_{dl},q_{dr}$ correspond to the virtual degrees of freedom.
-We can then define plaquette unitary operators acting on four neighboring virtual sites, each belonging to a different qudit (see Figure \ref{fig:b_directsum}).
-Note that the unitary operators commute pairwise since they act on disjoint subspaces on the virtual level.
-To see this, notice that any two unitaries either have zero overlapping supports or do overlap on exactly two qubits $q$ and $q'$.
-Let us take the specific examples of the pair of unitaries shown in Figure \ref{fig:b_directsum}.